pa2si/my-latin-event/README.md

 - implement a follow creator action and section where i can see all events from the followed creator

 WHATS DONE IN VERSIONS

+v 0.1.34

+- shadcn dialogue (modal) installed
+- copy to clipboard in share button on event slug

 v 0.1.33